OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

 ## Scenario

-Custom functions block the UI of your Office Add-in when they run.
+When using the shared runtime, custom functions block the UI of your Office Add-in when they run.
 If you have long-running custom functions, this can cause poor performance in your Office Add-in UI when the spreadsheet is calculated.
 For example, if someone has a table with thousands of rows, each of which is calling a long-running custom function, this can lead to the UI being blocked during a recalculation.

 You can unblock the UI by using web workers to do the calculations for your custom functions.